 - We make it without onion and garlic.
-But yes a lot of ginger, green chilli and cilantro are added which imparts its flavour.
+But yes a lot of ginger, green chili, and cilantro are added which imparts its flavor.

 Read: How to Store Coriander and Make Fresh Green Chutney When Required

-- Soak lentils for 2 to 3 hours.
+- Soak all four lentils for 2 to 3 hours.

 - Drain water, reserve 1 tbsp lentils and grind the rest lentils coarsely